filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 ### Using Filecoin

-- Clients make deals with miners to store data.
-The network verifies that the data is indeed stored by the miners, and regular, small payments are made for the duration of the deal.
+- Clients make _storage deals_ with miners to store data.
+The network verifies that the miners are correctly storing the data.
+Small payments are made on a regular basis for the duration of the _storage deal_.
-- Miners that are unable to honor the storage conditions they offered have to pay a penalty.
+- Miners that do not honor the storage deal are penalised.
-- Content retrieval might be offered by storage miners directly or by specialized retrieval miners, for a price.
+- Content retrieval might be offered by storage miners directly, or by specialized retrieval miners.
+The user requesting the data pays for this service.
-- Filecoin by itself work very well for large amounts of data to be stored for longer periods of time.
+- Filecoin excels at storing large amounts of data for long periods of time.

 ### Using both

-Some solutions like [Powergate](../build/powergate.md) combine the best of the two worlds, backing up data on the Filecoin network and at the same time providing it through the IPFS network.
-This ensures availability and fast retrieval while knowing, at the same time, that the data is safely backed up by one or several Filecoin miners.
+Some solutions combine the best of the to systems, backing up data on the Filecoin network and at the same time providing the data through the IPFS network.
+This ensures that data is constantly available and can be retrieved quickly, while also making sure that the data is safely backed up on the Filecoin network.
+[Powergate](../build/powergate.md) is a service that does this.

 ## The technology behind IPFS and Filecoin